Urine test strips

-Sweet Cures urine test strips are quick and easy to use to detect 5 main elements (leukocytes, nitrites, proteins, pH, blood) and know exactly what is happening in your urine.
-You can manage their pH, check them for the presence of nitrites or an infection, and monitor their evolution.
-An information sheet is included, but you should consult your doctor or urologist to interpret the results.
+Sweet Cures urine test strips are quick and easy to use to detect 5 main elements (leucocytes, nitrites, proteins, pH, blood) and know precisely what is going on in your urine.
+You can manage their pH, check for the presence of nitrites or infection, and monitor their evolution.
+We include an information sheet but advise you to consult your doctor or urologist to interpret the results.

 The test strips quickly and easily indicate the infection status of your urine.
 Consult your doctor or urologist for a detailed interpretation of your results.

-- Take out a test strip and close the box tightly.
+- Take out a test strip and seal the box immediately.
 Dip the strip into the urine for 2 seconds.
 Tap the side of the strip on the edge of the container to remove excess urine.
-If the excess urine is transferred from one reagent to another on the test strip, the results will be incorrect.
+If the excess urine passes from one urine reagent to the other on the strip, the results will be incorrect.

-- Observe the reagent strips on the test strip.
-The first thing to check (after 20 to 30 seconds) is the pH, on the 2nd strip from the bottom.
+- Look at the reagent strips on the test strip.
+The first thing to check (after 20-30 seconds) is the pH, on the2nd strip from the bottom.

 a/ If the reagent has turned orange, the urine is too acidic.